The Scarleteen Staff & Volunteers

 Sam Wall, Assistant to the Director:

-Sam started on her path towards Scarleteen as a LGBTQ advocate and peer educator at U.C Davis in 2009.
+Sam is a sex educator, writer,LSW, and consultant.
+She started on her path towards Scarleteen as a LGBTQ advocate and peer educator at U.C Davis in 2009.
 She went on to write a sexual health column for The California Aggie and work for U.C Davis Health Education & Promotion as a sexual health educator.
 Sam found Scarleteen via Tumblr in 2013, and knew instantly she wanted to be a part of the organization.
 She joined the team as a volunteer and was thrilled to be brought on as staff in 2015.
 She answers message board and SMS/text questions, manages social media, writes advice columns and articles, and performs in-person sex ed for parents and young people alike.
-Sam has an MSW from U.W Madison and has experience as a rape crisis advocate/counselor and youth services facilitator.
+Sam holds an MSW from U.W Madison.
+She has experience as a rape crisis advocate/counselor and youth services facilitator.
 When not doing sex ed, Sam can be found playing roller derby, hiking with her spouse and wiener dog, raising carnivorous plants, writing about cryptids, or pointing out all the things wrong with modern dinosaur movies.
-Her non-Scarleteen writing has been published at Death and The Maiden and Autostraddle.
+She is a contributor to the recently published anthology Youth Sexualities: Public Feelings and Contemporary Cultural Politics.
+Her non-Scarleteen writing can be found at Death and The Maiden and Autostraddle.
+She has consulted for the California Science Center and IPPF.

 The Rest of Our Gobsmackingly Awesome Volunteer and Staff Team: